MathGrecco/Calculator/README.md

 # Calculator

-  Basic Calculater using HTML, CSS and one function in JavaScript.
+  Basic Calculater using HTML, CSS and one function in JavaScript. exploring DOM concepts